As labs ramp up, who can get tested in US for coronavirus?

 The Food and Drug Administration granted private and academic labs permission to develop and use their own tests late last month.
 But Harvard University’s Dr. Michael Mina says it can take labs days or weeks to fine-tune their testing methods, much like a restaurant trying out a new recipe.

-Several national testing chains, including Quest Diagnostics, can now test for the virus.
+National testing chains, including Quest Diagnostics and LabCorp, can now test for the virus.

 So far, the CDC has done tests for 1,700 people, but that doesn’t include tests done by other government or private labs.
-More than 600 Americans have tested positive so far.
+More than 600 Americans have tested positive.

 HOW ARE OTHER COUNTRIES HANDLING TESTING?